ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 </p>

 Next, launch idle in the same directory where you stored the bear image.
-There, create a new file and at the top of this file put a comment stating your name.
+In idle, create a new file and at the top of this file put a comment stating your name.
 Save this file as `lab05Warmup_YourName.py` where YourName is replaced with your first name.

 In this file, write the following lines of code.